Written By Vern Lovic

 - 4.3" LCD screen with sun-visor

 What We Don't Like

-2. Best Runner Up: LUCKY Water Depth Fish Finder
+4. Best Portable: LUCKY Water Depth Fish Finder

-This Lucky unit is another fish finder that may suit your needs for the best fish finder under $200.
-This one is ideal for ice fishing, fishing from shore, from a kayak, or from any boat.
+This Lucky unit is another fish finder that may suit your needs under $200.
+It is portable and is ideal for ice fishing, fishing from shore, fishing from a kayak, or from any boat.

 Lucky's sonar transducer also enhances the product’s overall reliability.
 The sonar in this unit uses a 200 kHz frequency angled at 45° (beam angle).
 It can detect fish up to 100 meters deep, so it isn't ideal for deep-water fishing like the Garmin we mentioned above.

 - Built-in lithium battery